Reed-CompBio/spras/docs/tutorial/intermediate.rst

             include: true
             ... (other parameters preset)

-The ml analysis will perform unsupervised analyses such as principal component analysis (PCA), hierarchical agglomerative clustering (HAC), ensembling, and jaccard similarity comparisons of the pathways.
+``ml`` will perform unsupervised analyses such as principal component analysis (PCA), hierarchical agglomerative clustering (HAC), ensembling, and jaccard similarity comparisons of the pathways.

-- if aggregate_per_algorithm: is set to true, it additionally groups outputs by algorithm within each dataset to uncover patterns and similarities per algorithm
-- The ML section includes configurable parameters that let you adjust the behavior of the ml analyses performed
+- The  ``ml`` section includes configurable parameters that let you adjust the behavior of the analyses performed

 With these updates, SPRAS will run the full set of unsupervised machine learning analyses across all outputs for a given dataset.